Invariant measures concentrated on countable structures: Introduction

-Underlying Petrov and Vershik's construction of invariant measures is the characterization of countable exchangeable graphs as those obtained via certain sampling procedures from continuum-sized structures.
+Underlying Petrov and Vershik's construction of invariant measures, as well as ours, is the characterization of countable exchangeable (hyper)graphs as those obtained via certain sampling procedures from continuum-sized structures.
 These ideas were developed by Aldous \cite{MR637937}, Hoover \cite{Hoover79}, Kallenberg \cite{MR1182678} and Vershik \cite{MR1922015} in work on the probability theory of exchangeable arrays.
 More recently, similar machinery has come to prominence in the combinatorial theory of limits of dense graphs via \emph{graphons}, due to Lov\'asz and Szegedy \cite{MR2274085} and others.
 For an equivalence between these characterizations, see Austin \cite{MR2426176} and Diaconis and Janson \cite{MR2463439}.
-The \emph{standard recipe} of \cite{MR2426176} provides the most general formulation of the correspondence between sampling procedures on continuum-sized objects and arbitrary countable exchangeable structures.
+The \emph{standard recipe} of \cite{MR2426176} provides a more general formulation of the correspondence between sampling procedures on continuum-sized objects and arbitrary countable exchangeable structures.

 In the present paper, we are interested primarily in determining those countable infinite structures for which there exists at least one invariant measure concentrated on its isomorphism class.
 In the case of countable graphs, our construction in fact provides a new method for building graphons.
-In particular, the graphons we build are \emph{random-free}, in the sense of \cite[\S10]{randomfree}.
+In particular, the graphons we build are \emph{random-free}, in the sense of \cite[\S10]{MR3043217}.
 Therefore our construction shows that whenever there is an invariant measure concentrated on the isomorphism class of a countable graph, there is such a measure that comes from sampling a random-free graphon.